 Do you have a specific tool/methodology that has helped your business?
 Tweet us at #CFIB

-Cesar Gomez-Garcia has been with the Canadian Federation of Independent Business for six years.
+Cesar Gomez-Garcia has been with the Canadian Federation of Independent Business for nine years.
 His current role at the CFIB is helping members with their questions on compliance.
 These questions can range from employment standards to health and safety, as well as complicated red tape situations that small businesses face.
 His passion is reading and writing about entrepreneurship.
 Learn more about Cesar via LinkedIn and follow him on Twitter @josuegomezg.